baihongguo/hlmm/docs/tutorial.rst

     ``Rscript phenotype_simulation.R``

 The phenotype simulation corresponds to the Gamma model described in the paper (link).
 Briefly, we simulate a Gamma distributed phenotype where every variant from both test.bed and random.bed has an effect on the mean of the trait and also an effect on the variance of the trait through the mean-variance relation of the Gamma distribution.
-The first variant in test.bed is also given a dispersion effect, and effect on the variance of the trait that cannot be explained by the general mean-variancee relation of the Gamma distribution.
+The first variant in test.bed is also given a dispersion effect, an effect on the variance of the trait that cannot be explained by the general mean-variance relation of the Gamma distribution.

 The phenotype is simulated so the heritability of the untransformed phenotype is 10%, i.e. the mean effects of the genetic variants in test.bed and random.bed explain 10% of the phenotypic variance.

-The script performs inverse-normal transformation of the phenotype before writing the phenotype to file as 'test_phenotype.fam'.
+The script performs an inverse-normal transformation of the phenotype before writing the phenotype to file as 'test_phenotype.fam'.

 To fit HLMs (:class:`hetlm.model`) to the SNPs in test.bed, type